 Major League Wrestling continues to claim that WWE holds a monopoly on the professional wrestling industry.
 The company sued WWE for antitrust violations, citing unfair business practices.
 MLW believes WWE strongarmed streaming service Tubi as well as the Vice cable network into passing on their programming.

-WWE filed motion to dismiss the suit last month.
+WWE filed a motion to dismiss the suit last month.
 Their legal team claims that AEW securing a nearly $50 million annual rights deal with WarnerMedia as well as Impact finding a home on television are enough evidence to throw out the case.
 WWE’s reasoning was basically that if MLW didn’t offer an inferior product, they too could get a TV rights contract.

 MLW has now responded to WWE’s motion to dismiss the case.
 Mike Johnson of PW Insider published their lengthy response.
 MLW has attempted to cite past legal precedent to convince the judge to continue with the lawsuit.